lcastillo24/lcastillo24/README.md

 - 📲 Back-end developer
 - 📗 Passionate about continuous learning and always seeking new challenges.
 - I enjoy teamwork and collaboration to achieve common goals.
+-  Eager to contribute to challenging projects fostering creativity and professional development.
 <br>